zdoonio/blog-on-rails/README.md

 * Youtube links are parsed into movie frames using libary yt-links-parser

 ## Ruby version
+* 2.5.1

+## Ruby on rails version
-*
+* 5.2.0

+## System dependencies
-* System dependencies
+* All dependencies are on file Gemfile.lock

-* Configuration
+## Configuration and initialization

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Download repo
+* type `bundler install`
+* type `rake db:create db:migrate db:seed`

-* ...
+* type `rails server`
+* server is on, try to log in into sample pass admin@blog.com/ admin123 or try to generate your seeds
+* you can try deploy blog using heroku: https://devcenter.heroku.com/articles/getting-started-with-rails5